albert-decatur/junk2geo/README.md

 sudo apt-get install agrep tre-agrep mawk moreutils
 # moreutils has a util called parallel, but this is not GNU parallel
 sudo rm $(which parallel)
-# now install GNU parallel
+# to use the GNU parallel from this repo just use parallel-20121122/src/parallel
-sudo apt-get install parallel
+# however, you may have to compile from source.  for that see instructions below
+sudo cp src/parallel /usr/bin/parallel
 # get this repo
 git clone https://github.com/albert-decatur/junk2geo.git
 cd junk2geo/